arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 11.23.16
+BIC pens are called BIC because the company was founded (in 1945) by a guy called Baron Marcel Bich.
+So BIC is Bich minus the h.

 ### 11.22.16
 [Set the Game](http://www.setgame.com/set/puzzle) is a thing.
 I had totally